 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps larger tear-offs moving so crews can demobilize without the delay of a second haul-out.
+The 30-yard bin handles larger tear-offs so crews can demobilize fast without a second haul-out.

 Asphalt Shingle Weight and Tonnage Planning